 In 1995, with the demise of British Coal, the scheme transferred wholly to Nottingham City Council, and began trading as EnviroEnergy (Nottingham) Limited.

-Today EnviroEnergy is an autonomous company wholly owned by Nottingham City Council with 32 employees, mostly engineers, based at London Road, Nottingham.
+Today EnviroEnergy is a department within Nottingham City Council’s Environment & Sustainability division with 32 employees, mostly engineers, based at London Road, Nottingham.
 The scheme’s main source of fuel is the 160,000 tons of municipal refuse burnt annually at Nottingham’s Eastcroft incinerator.
-This currently provides us with 180,000 megawatts of high pressure steam.
+This currently provides us with 180,000 megawatts of high-pressure steam.

-EnviroEnergy operates a 14.5 megawatt condensing turbine and 68km of piping.
-We supply around 4,700 homes (85% on prepayment) and 100 businesses across Nottingham including the Victoria and Broadmarsh shopping centres, the National Ice Centre Arena, Nottingham Trent University, BioCity, HM Revenue and Customs, The Royal Centre and various other large local developments.
+EnviroEnergy operates a 14.5 megawatt condensing turbine and 80km of piping.
+We supply heating and power to around 4,700 homes (85% on prepayment) and 100 businesses across Nottingham including the Victoria centre, the National Ice Centre Arena, Nottingham Trent University, BioCity, The Royal Centre and various other large local developments.